Eco-friendly Building Materials for Home & Office

 Why Choose Eucalyptus Flooring from Ambient®?

-• Safe for Families of All Sizes - Our products are independently tested on an annual basis to ensure that we meet and exceed all indoor air safety standards.
+• Indoor Air Safety.
+Our products are independently tested on an annual basis to ensure that we meet and exceed all indoor air safety standards.
 In addition to being safe for you, our ultra-low VOC floors have earned FSC Pure Certification in the past and are harvested from well-managed forests.

-• Endures Through Use - Due to its incredible hardness, stranded eucalyptus hardwood flooring is ideal for families with active lifestyles and pets or children.
+• Durability.
+Due to its incredible hardness, stranded eucalyptus hardwood flooring is ideal for families with active lifestyles and pets or children.
 Eucalyptus is known for its toughness and ability to resist dents, making eucalyptus hardwood floors an excellent choice—thanks to its durability, you can rest assured knowing your floor will hold up through the years no matter what life throws your way.

 checklist